Mayor Jacob Frey Halts No-Knock Warrants In Minneapolis Following Amir Locke's Killing

 “Over the last several years, our team has been working with jurisdictions across the country to implement meaningful changes to search warrant execution laws and policies,” McKesson said, in a statement.
 “On our call, it was clear that Mayor Frey is committed to making changes to these processes in order to protect lives in Minneapolis and we are ready to lend a hand in this critical work.”

 Previously, in 2020, Frey issued a policy restricting the execution of no-knock warrants in the city.
-The policy required that officers announce their presence prior to entry in all but exigent circumstances.MORE NEWS: Amir Locke Fatal Shooting By MPD: What We Know (And Don't Know) So Far
+The policy required that officers announce their presence prior to entry in all but exigent circumstances.MORE NEWS: Minnesota Gun Rights Group Condemns Use Of 'No-Knock Warrant' Following Amir Locke's Death, Supports His Rights As Lawful Gun Owner

 In Locke’s killing, the body-camera video released Thursday shows that officers announced their presence as they were entering the apartment, after they’d opened the door.